onkaryemul/Wiki-API/README.md

 - Node.js: A JavaScript runtime that allows us to run server-side applications using JavaScript.
 - Express.js: A web application framework for Node.js that simplifies the process of building robust APIs.
-- MongoDBB: A NoSQL database that stores the articles as JSON-like documents.
+- MongoDB: A NoSQL database that stores the articles as JSON-like documents.
 - Mongoose (Object-Document Mapping library): A MongoDB object modeling tool that provides a schema-based solution to interact with the MongoDB database.
 - Postman (API testing tool): An API testing tool that allows users to test API endpoints by sending HTTP requests and receiving responses.